-The retirement allowance of Plan 1 TRS and PERS members is the AFC multiplied by 2 percent per year of service, capped at 60 percent, with a cost-of-living adjustment.
+The retirement allowance of Plan 1 TRS and PERS members is the AFC multiplied by 2 percent per year of service capped at 60 percent with a cost-of-living adjustment.
 For Plan 2 TRS and SERS members, it is the AFC multiplied by 2 percent per year of service with provision for a cost-of-living adjustment.
-For the defined benefit portion of Plan 3 TRS and SERS members, it is the AFC multiplied by 1 percent per year of service with a cost-of-living adjustment.
+For the defined benefit portion of Plan 3 TRS and SERS it is the AFC multiplied by 1 percent per year of service with a cost-of-living adjustment.

-The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2 employee contribution rates are established by the Pension Funding Council based upon advice from the Office of the State Actuary.
+The employer contribution rates for PERS, TRS, and SERS (Plans 1, 2, and 3) and the TRS and SERS Plan 2 employee contribution rates are established by the Pension Funding Council based upon the rates set by the Legislature.
 The employee contribution rate for Plan 1 in PERS and TRS is set by statute at 6 percent and does not vary from year to year.
 The employer rate is the same for all plans in a system.
-The methods used to determine the contribution requirements are established under Chapters 41.40, 41.32, and 41.35 RCW for PERS, TRS, and SERS, respectively.
+The methods used to determine the contribution requirements are established under chapters 41.40, 41.32, and 41.35 RCW for PERS, TRS and SERS respectively.

-The District's contribution represents its full liability under both systems, except that future rates may be adjusted to meet the system needs.
+The district contribution represents its full liability under both systems, except that future rates may be adjusted to meet the system needs.

-Contributions
+B. Contributions

-Employee contribution rates effective September 1, 2012 through August 31, 2013:Plan 1 TRS 6.00%Plan 1 PERS 6.00%Plan 2 TRS 4.69%Plan 2 SERS 4.09%Plan 3 TRS and SERS5.00%(minimum), 15%(maximum)
+Employee contribution rates effective September 1, 2013 through August 31, 2014:

+Plan 1 TRS 6.00% Plan 1 PERS 6.00%

+Plan 2 TRS Plan 2 SERS 4.64%

+Plan 3 TRS and SERS 5.00% (minimum), 15.00% (maximum)